CleverCloud/doc.clever-cloud.com/app-management/ruby.md

 * For pure-Rack or Rack-based application, like Sinatra or Merb, the file 'config.ru' at the root of the project.
 * For the other projects, a 'init.rb' file

-We also parse the Gemfile to find which app server you use.
-The supported app servers are, for now: Webrick, Thin, Phusion Passenger and Mongrel.
+We also parse the Gemfile to find and install the gems you use.
 The file 'config.ru' must contain the following lines (example for Sinatra):

     require './start_file'
     run Sinatra::Application

-The apps are, for now, automatically set to development, so make sure you use the right app server.
+The apps are, for now, automatically set to development, so make sure you have created a development set if needed.

 Database
 --------